Skip to main content

 Benefits Charity

-This might be the most obvious benefit of the QCD.
+Besides tax savings, donating to a cause you care about is the biggest benefit of the QCD.
 If you can help one of your favorite charities and avoid paying taxes, it really is a win-win!

 Limitations of QCDs